Fermi National Accelerator Laboratory: Architecture

 Fermilab's first director, Robert Wilson, insisted that the site's aesthetic complexion not be marred by a collection of concrete block buildings.
 The design of the administrative building (Wilson Hall) was inspired by St. Pierre's Cathedral in Beauvais, France, though it was realized in a Brutalist style.
 Several of the buildings and sculptures within the Fermilab reservation represent various mathematical constructs as part of their structure.

 The Archimedean Spiral is the defining shape of several pumping stations as well as the building housing the MINOS experiment.
 The reflecting pond at Wilson Hall also showcases a 32 ft hyperbolic obelisk, designed by Wilson.
 Some of the high-voltage transmission lines carrying power through the laboratory's land are built to echo the Greek letter π.
 One can also find structural examples of the DNA double-helix spiral and a nod to the geodesic sphere.

 Wilson's sculptures on the site include Tractricious, a free-standing arrangement of steel tubes near the Industrial Complex constructed from parts and materials recycled from the Tevatron collider, and the soaring Broken Symmetry, which greets those entering the campus via the Pine Street entrance.
 Crowning the Ramsey Auditorium is a representation of the Möbius strip with a diameter of more than 8 ft.
 Also scattered about the access roads and village are a massive hydraulic press and old magnetic containment channels, all painted blue.

 Wildlife

 In 1967, Wilson brought five American bison to the site, a bull and four cows, and an additional 21 were provided by the Illinois Department of Conservation.
 Some fearful locals believed at first that the bison were introduced in order to serve as an alarm if and when radiation at the laboratory reached dangerous levels, but they were assured by Fermilab that this claim had no merit.
 Today, the Fermilab bison herd is a popular attraction that draws many visitors and the grounds are also a sanctuary for other local wildlife populations.
 A Christmas Bird Count has occurred at the lab every year since 1976.

-Working with the Forest Preserve District of DuPage County, Fermilab has introduced barn owls to selected structures around the grounds.
+Working with the Forest Preserve District of DuPage County, Fermilab has introduced American barn owls to selected structures around the grounds.